Pearl Harbor Area

 ¤¤ Kunia Military Reservation

 Located southwest of Wheeler Army Airfield, on the west-side of Kunia Road south of Ekahanui Gulch, was Battery Kunia (1941 - 1944) two 240mm howitzers.
+Manned by Field Artillery units.
 Site destroyed in early 1990's.

 ¤¤ Kepuhi Military Reservation

-Fire-control station "S'" (pre-WWII) was located nearby on Pu'u Kea'au (two structures remain), north of Makaha.
+Fire-control station "S'" (1923, 1934) was located nearby on Pu'u Kea'au (two structures remain), north of Makaha.
+A third FC station was planned here in 1944 for Battery Arizona, but never built.
 Searchlights were emplaced at the shore.
 PHOTOS from Punynari's Island Adventures

 ¤¤ Keaau Military Reservation